 This fairly new eastern Colorado trail covers sites from the high Rocky Mountains to the arid grasslands of the Great Plains.
 Within the region, birders can visit alpine tundra, extensive spruce-fir forests, mid-elevation deciduous woods, sagebrush hills, riparian areas, and shortgrass prairie.

 Rocky Mountain National Park, for one beautiful example, offers not only some of the best scenery in North America, but also birds including white-tailed ptarmigan, blue grouse, northern pygmy-owl, Williamson’s sapsucker, three-toed woodpecker, gray jay, Clark’s nutcracker, mountain chickadee, Townsend’s solitaire, pygmy nuthatch, American dipper, pine grosbeak, red crossbill, and brown-capped rosy-finch.
-To the east, Pawnee National Grassland is home to ferruginous hawk, mountain plover, long-billed curlew, burrowing owl, lark bunting, Cassin’s sparrow, and McCown’s and chestnut-collared longspurs.
+To the east, Pawnee National Grassland is home to ferruginous hawk, mountain plover, long-billed curlew, burrowing owl, lark bunting, Cassin’s sparrow, and thick-billed and chestnut-collared longspurs.